skonb/coherence_assent/README.md

 defmodule MyAppWeb.Router do
   use MyAppWeb, :router
   use Coherence.Router
-  use CoherenceOauth2.Router   # Add this
+  use CoherenceAssent.Router  # Add this

   scope "/", MyAppWeb do
     pipe_through [:browser, :public]